bitovi/academy/src/typescript/typescript.md

 @page typescript TypeScript
 @parent bit-u 4
-@description This course covers TypeScript essentials.
+@description This course covers the basic essentials of TypeScript.
 At the end, you should be ready to develop projects in TypeScript.